pranay01/request-for-startups/README.md

 # Ideas for startups

 Here are some ideas which I would love solutions for.
-Primarily arising from my experience of running a [software business](https://twitter.com/SigNozHQ)
+Primarily arising from my experience of running [SigNoz](https://twitter.com/SigNozHQ)

 Though, being an enterpreneur myself, I would really want to work on a few of these ideas.
 But I have my plate full currently :)